Economic Indicators

 Monthly U.S. Light Vehicle Sales

-Vehicle Sales Increased in August
+Vehicle Sales Are Up in February 2026

 Michigan Vehicle Production

-Michigan Vehicle Production Increased in August
+Michigan Vehicle Production Decreased 1.5% in January 2026

 Automotive Manufacturing Employment

-Vehicle Manufacturing Employment Down in August 2025
+Vehicle Manufacturing Employment Down in 2025